-Located in the U.S. Virgin Islands, Trunk Bay on St. John is the most serene beach in the Caribbean.
-Made famous from its impressive 650 feet of underwater snorkeling trails, Trunk Bay is a part of a National Park.
+One of the best beaches in the U.S. Virgin Islands, Trunk Bay on St. John is the most serene beach in the Caribbean.
+Made famous for its impressive 650 feet of underwater snorkeling trails, Trunk Bay is a part of a National Park.
 Considered the mecca of Caribbean beaches, the natural beauty of this area is a sight for the eyes.
-Swimming and lounging are king at Trunk Bay, with even the kids able to join the fun in the warm, calm waters.
+Swimming and lounging are top activities at Trunk Bay, with even the kids able to join the fun in the warm, calm waters.

 Anguilla has over 33 stunning beaches, but none are as postcard-worthy as Rendezvous Bay.
-Crescent-shaped and 2 miles long, this pristine and quiet slice of shoreline is perfect for relaxation or a long stroll.
+Crescent-shaped and 2 miles long, this pristine and quiet slice of shoreline are perfect for relaxation or a long stroll.
 With calm waters to make the most novice swimmer comfortable, in addition to its famous soft white sand, it’s easy to see how this beach is a favorite with beachgoers.

 Consistently voted the best beach in the Caribbean, White Bay is located on Jost Van Dyke in the British Virgin Islands.
 The highlight of this beach area is the popular Soggy Dollar Bar, where visitors have to hop out of their boat and swim to shore to order the famous Painkiller drink.
 Add a long stretch of white sand, an unspoiled snorkeling reef, and a charming island ambiance and it is clear that White Bay has found the winning combination for an island paradise.

 A public beach made up of 65 acres, Magens Bay is celebrated for its breathtaking beauty.
 Magens Bay and its surrounding areas are photogenic, to say the least, as it is nestled in a deep cove lined with lush landscape and panoramic views.
-Here visitors will find warm, calm waters that are perfect for water activities like paddle boarding and kayaking where even the littlest ones can participate in its shallow waters.
+Here visitors will find warm, calm waters that are perfect for water activities like paddleboarding and kayaking where even the littlest ones can participate in its shallow waters.

-Picture perfect and award winning, Playa Rincon in the Dominican Republic is one of the most beautiful beaches in the Caribbean.
+Picture perfect and award-winning, Playa Rincon in the Dominican Republic is one of the most beautiful beaches in the Caribbean.
 Visitors will be hard-pressed to find another beach that is as uninterrupted and secluded.
 Hidden from the rest of the peninsula, this five-mile stretch of sand is away from the resorts and hotels, large enough for beachgoers to claim their spot.
 In addition to its backdrop of a lush palm forest, Playa Rincon’s turquoise clear waters and manageable waves for swimming.

-Considered one of the best beaches in the southwest corner of Saint Lucia, Anse Chastanet provides visitors a sense of seclusion.
-With an unspoiled coral reef and sea wall filled with diverse aquatic life, it comes to no one’s surprise that Anse Chastanet has some of the best snorkeling opportunities in the Carribean.
+Considered one of the best beaches in the southwest corner of Saint Lucia, Anse Chastanet provides visitors with a sense of seclusion.
+With an unspoiled coral reef and sea wall filled with diverse aquatic life, it comes to no one’s surprise that Anse Chastanet has some of the best snorkeling opportunities in the Caribbean.
 Soak in the views of the forested hillsides and towering palms, or indulge at one of the many restaurants and bars nearby.

 Short for Saint-Barthélemy, St. Barts is known for hosting the most elite crowds.
-With uncrowded white-sand beaches and a nearby strip filled with colorful boutiques and beach bars, it is easy to see why Baie de St-Jean is one of most beloved beaches on the island.
+With uncrowded white-sand beaches and a nearby strip filled with colorful boutiques and beach bars, it is easy to see why Baie de St-Jean is one of the most beloved beaches on the island.
 Providing a French vibe with gingerbread-style cottages, this charming beach is perfect for water activities such as windsurfing and snorkeling.

-Located on the southeastern tip of the peninsula and adjacent from Banana Bay, Cockleshell Bay Beach in Saint Kitts is known for calm, clear waters and a quiet ambiance.
+Located on the southeastern tip of the peninsula and adjacent to Banana Bay, Cockleshell Bay Beach in Saint Kitts is known for calm, clear waters and a quiet ambiance.
 Sitting on the beach, visitors will have panoramic views of powder-white sand in addition to lush vegetation and rolling hills.
 Perfect for sunbathing or swimming, relaxation is the #1 activity in this secluded spot.